William Coltman

 William Harold Coltman, (17 November 1891 – 29 June 1974) was an English recipient of the Victoria Cross (VC), the highest award for gallantry in the face of the enemy that could be awarded to British and Commonwealth forces.
 He was the most decorated other rank of the First World War.

 Early life

 Coltman was born at Rangemore, a village on the outskirts of Burton upon Trent, Staffordshire, and baptised at All Saints, Rangemore on 27 December 1891.
 He worked as a market gardener.
-He became a member of the Plymouth Brethren, and taught in the Sunday School in the village of Winshill.
+He became a member of the Open Brethren, and taught in the Sunday School in the village of Winshill.
 He volunteered for the British Army in January 1915, during the opening months of the First World War.
 He served in The North Staffordshire Regiment (The Prince of Wales's), in the 1/6th Battalion.

 Victoria Cross

 Lance Corporal Coltman was 26 years old and a stretcher bearer, when the following deed took place in France, for which he was awarded the VC.

 For most conspicuous bravery, initiative and devotion to duty.
 During the operations at Mannequin Hill, north-east of Sequehart, on the 3rd and 4th of Oct.
 1918, L.-Corp.
 Coltman, a stretcher bearer, hearing that wounded had been left behind during a retirement, went forward alone in the face of fierce enfilade fire, found the casualties, dressed them and on three successive occasions, carried comrades on his back to safety, thus saving their lives.
 This very gallant NCO tended the wounded unceasingly for 48 hours.

 Coltman was invested with his Victoria Cross by King George V at Buckingham Palace on 22 May 1919.